-We will discuss Weekly Reports, and we'll talk about the political scene in Israel (Read the articles in the Israel MODULE on CANVAS).

-We will also discuss the Press Release assignment that was distributed in class on Sept.
-27th, and that is due in class today.
+In addition to our team Meetings, we will discuss Weekly Reports, and we'll talk about the political scene in Israel (Read the articles in the Israel MODULE on CANVAS).
+We will also discuss the Press Release assignment that was distributed in class on January 31st, and that is due in class today.